Boavizta/boaviztapi/boaviztapi/data/utils/complete_Scaleway_Instances/README.md

 It would be much better if this code lived in the Boavizta repo.
 It can be scripted relatively easily:

-1. Hard-code the base server types for each instance family (from [this doc](https://github.com/Shillaker/scw-environmental-footprint/blob/main/docs/boavizta.md))
+1. Hard-code the base server types held in the [scw-environmental-footprint](https://github.com/Shillaker/scw-environmental-footprint) repo [here](https://github.com/Shillaker/scw-environmental-footprint/blob/main/model/instances.go)
-2. Use the [scaleway-sdk-python](https://github.com/scaleway/scaleway-sdk-python) to list the types of Instances
+2. Use the [scaleway-sdk-python](https://github.com/scaleway/scaleway-sdk-python) to list all the Instance types
-3. Map these the the underlying base server types
+3. Map these the the underlying base server types based on the prefix of the Instance type
 4. Print two CSV files: i) `instances.csv` with the instance types; ii) `servers.csv` with the specs of the base servers